dirkk0/basicAI/README.md

 - reveal the navigation menu
 (menu Window/Navigation)

-- save you scene
+- save the scene

-- in the new navigation tab, go to bake and then press the bake button
+- in the new navigation tab in the inspector, go to bake and then press the bake button

 - go to project/assets/standard assets/characters/ThirdPersonCharacter/Prefabs

-- drop an ThirdPersonController onto the plane
+- drop a ThirdPersonController onto the plane

 - set the tag to 'player'